Water Poem

 the kind that cuts through fields like veins.

-She waded through rice paddies,
+She waded through rice paddies from dawn until dinner.

-She built dams with her hands,
+She built dams with her hands, and caught crabs to eat.

-Still, she brought us to the water.
+Yet still, she brought us to the water.

 Next